All Episodes

 There's no question about that.

-So to me, the Trump doctrine isn't as some are identifying it as isolationism, which I think is naive and can lead to catastrophic results down the road.
+So to me, the Trump doctrine isn't, as some are identifying it, as isolationism, which I think is naive and can lead to catastrophic results down the road.

-And in this case, we we have to factor in as it relates to Iran, the number one state sponsor of terror that is also killed many Americans around the globe, from the Cobard Towers to Beirut to Iraq and other places as well,
+And in this case, we have to factor in as it relates to Iran, the number one state sponsor of terror that has also killed many Americans around the globe, from the Kobar Towers to Beirut to Iraq and other places as well, that has threatened to wipe Israel and America off the map, that has threatened to get missiles big enough to hit the continental U.S.

-uh, that has threatened to wipe Israel and America off the map, that has threatened to get missiles big enough to hit the continental U.S. We have a window of opportunity here where their missile defense systems are completely obliterated, where Israel owns the skies over the entire country, where Israel has taken out two of their their big nuclear sites, and the one remaining site probably needs U.S. assistance and bug bunker buster bombs.
+We have a window of opportunity here where their missile defense systems are completely obliterated, where Israel owns the skies over the entire country, where Israel has taken out two of their big nuclear sites, and the one remaining site probably needs U.S. assistance and bunker buster bombs.

-And I think it is very much in keeping with the Trump doctrine to go in there, eliminate that threat, because otherwise the world will be held hostage from my perspective, and you can tell me if you disagree.
+And I think it is very much in keeping with the Trump doctrine to go in there, eliminate that threat, because otherwise the world will be held hostage from my perspective.

 It's not without danger.

-Every Military action has a high degree of danger with it.
+Every military action has a high degree of danger with it.

-I don't mitigate that at all, and I don't and I don't underestimate uh the danger that that some people will be in harm's way as a result of any military action.
+And I don't underestimate the danger that some people will be in harm's way as a result of any military action.

-However, I do believe, as commander in chief, if he makes that decision, and I believe he probably will, because I don't think this window of opportunity will stay open long.
+However, I do believe as commander-in-chief, if he makes that decision, and I believe he probably will, because I don't think this window of opportunity will stay open long.

 I think it would be the right choice to forever destroy any hope that the Iranians have of a nuclear weapon.